janpetzold/az305-learning/README.md

 GPU-optimized VMs are N*.

 Azure virtual machine scale sets let you create and manage a group of load balanced VMs.
 The number of VM instances can automatically increase or decrease in response to demand or a defined schedule.
 Scale sets provide high availability to your applications, and allow you to centrally manage, configure, and update many VMs.
 There is no cost for the scale set itself, you only pay for each VM instance that you create.
 VMs in a scale set can also be deployed into multiple availability zones, a single availability zone, or regionally.
+Scale sets scale up based on metrics (e.g. CPU), typically sampled of last 1/5 minutes.

 Azure Batch: Managed service to run large-scale parallel and high-performance computing (HPC) applications.
 It is based on VMs and...